kojikawrites/kojikawrites.github.io/docs/_posts/ml-experiments/_experiment_1/2024-10-30-ml-experiments-pt-1.md

   intelligent, responsive NPC behavior that could transform gameplay dynamics in future applications.
 categories: gamedev machine-learning artificial-intelligence fuzzy-logic
 author: hiive
+tags: |
-tags: policy-based-learning game-ai npc-behavior llm function-approximation reinforcement-learning experiment-1
+  policy-based-learning game-ai npc-behavior large-language-model function-approximation reinforcement-learning experiment-1
 ---

 This post is about the first in a series of experiments to determine the utility of using an LLM to